 I love Colorado during the holiday season.
-From Denver’s Larimer Street to the Christmas Market in Georgetown, there’s something about Colorado that make me feel as though I’m spending the holiday season in a postcard.
+From Denver’s Larimer Street to the Christmas Market in Georgetown, there’s something about Colorado that makes me feel as though I’m spending the holiday season in a postcard.

-As the Mayor of HeidiTown.com, I attend a lot of events and festivals and I spend a lot of time at holiday events around the state, so I’ve decided to share what I deem as the Top 5 Colorado Christmas Towns.
+As the Mayor of HeidiTown.com, I attend a lot of festivals and I spend a lot of time at holiday events around the state, so I’ve decided to share what I deem as the Top 5 Colorado Christmas Towns.
 This list is in no particular order, although if I were to pick a number one Colorado Christmas town, it would be Georgetown.

 1. Georgetown, Colorado is a hidden gem just 45 minutes west of Denver along I70.
-I’d driven by it a hundred times before actually stopping in, but once I did I realized what a great little place it really is, and during the holidays it’s truly outstanding.
+I’d driven by it a hundred times before actually stopping in, but once I did, I realized what a great little place it is, and during the holidays it’s truly outstanding.

 2. Breckenridge, Colorado is well known as a ski town, but this place has a lot of other stuff going on and that’s why it makes my list.
 The Victorian style architecture of the town looks resplendent during the holidays.

 3. HGTV recently named Durango, Colorado as one of their “Top Ten Christmas Towns,” and it’s no surprise.
 Durango is home to the Polar Express, a production of the Durango & Silverton Narrow Gauge Railroad.
 This train ride is a memorable way to celebrate the holidays with your children.

 4. The 12 Days of Aspen, is just one reason this ski town is making the list.
 From December 20, through New Year’s Eve, Aspen, Colorado celebrates the season with all sorts of cheery activities from concerts to theater, from street entertainment to free ice-skating, to shopping and restaurant specials and so much more.
 Aspen is also quite lovely during the holidays – just one more reason they made this list.

 Visitors should stop at Longs Peak Coffee & Paper House for a cup of hot chocolate and then stroll the streets of this picturesque town.
-While in town, be sure to visit the famous The Stanley Hotel, to see the holiday dÃ©cor.
+While in town, be sure to visit the famous The Stanley Hotel, to see the holiday decor.